Richard-Carnivale/Data-Structures-Algorithms-Final-Project/README.md

 https://www.freecodecamp.org/news/how-to-install-react-a-step-by-step-guide/

+2. Clone the repo to your computer
-2. Go to this folder
+3. Go to this folder

 project_3/frontend/react-website-bb

+4. Run this command

+'npm install'

-3. Run this command
+5. Run this command

 'npm start'